 Currently, some organizations are beginning to centralize their diverse materials management functions in one department headed by a materials manager.
 The executive position coordinates all the activities of the materials system and bears total responsibility for the continuous supply of materials of low cost and specified quality when and where the operating department and customers require them.

 Materials management includes purchasing, logistics, warehousing and expediting.
 These activities form the framework for studying the nature and scope of materials management.

-With the increase in global competition for world markets, all manufacturers are working hard to reduce production costs.
+With the increase in the global competition for world markets, all manufacturers are working hard to reduce production costs.
 One of the most lucrative areas for this is in reducing materials costs.
-As the scope of business has expanded to global proportions, the purchase of materials has moved to the world stage.
+As the scope of the business has expanded to global proportions, the purchase of materials has moved to the world stage.

-Increasingly, materials are bought worldwide, transported to domestic and offshore manufacturing sites, and there shipped to markets throughout the world.
+Increasingly, materials are bought worldwide, transported to domestic and offshore manufacturing sites, and they’re shipped to markets throughout the world.
 This stretched out supply chain has become necessary to offset increased competition for scarce materials.
 But the increased scope of supply has created an environment where materials are more subject to uncertain supply.
 This has also increased the importance of purchasing functions today.

 Several factors are increasing the importance of purchasing today.
 The tremendous impact of materials costs on profits, the increasing prominence of automated manufacturing, and increasing global competition.

-Purchasing department buys the raw materials, purchased parts, machinery, suppliers, and all other goods and services used in production systems from paper clips to steel to computers.
+The purchasing department buys the raw materials, purchased parts, machinery, suppliers, and all other goods and services used in production systems from paper clips to steel to computers.

 Many organizations have different organizational structures as regards whose level of authority the purchasing manager reports to.
 This should depend on the size of the organization but the most important aspect to look into here is the duties of a purchasing which include: